samolds/sengen/README.md

 Random Sentence Generator
 =========================

 In one of my early CS classes, we built a random sentence generator in Java.
 Initially, I ported it to Ruby and Go to freshen up on Ruby and learn Go.
-Now I plan on continuing to port it to C, C++, JavaScript, and maybe C# as a way of documenting all of the languages that I have learned.
+Now I plan on continuing to port it to C, C++, JavaScript, and maybe C# to catalog all of the languages that I have learned.

 Java